Beverly Sills: Biography

 Sills was born Belle Miriam Silverman in Crown Heights, Brooklyn, New York City, to Shirley Bahn (née Sonia Markovna), a musician, and Morris Silverman, an insurance broker.
-Her parents were Jewish immigrants from Odesa, Ukraine (then part of Russia), and Bucharest, Romania.
+Her parents were Jewish immigrants from Odessa in the Russian Empire (present-day Ukraine), and Bucharest in Romania.
 She was raised in Brooklyn, where she was known, among friends, as "Bubbles" Silverman.
 As a child, she spoke Yiddish, Russian, Romanian, French, and English.
 She attended Erasmus Hall High School in Brooklyn, as well as Manhattan's Professional Children's School.

 At the age of three, Sills won a "Miss Beautiful Baby" contest, in which she sang "The Wedding of Jack and Jill".
 Beginning at age four, she performed professionally on the Saturday morning radio program, "Rainbow House", as "Bubbles" Silverman.
 Sills began taking singing lessons with Estelle Liebling at the age of seven and a year later sang in the short film Uncle Sol Solves It (filmed August 1937, released June 1938 by Educational Pictures), by which time she had adopted her stage name, Beverly Sills.
 Liebling encouraged her to audition for CBS Radio's Major Bowes' Amateur Hour, and on October 26, 1939, at the age of 10, Sills was the winner of that week's program.
 Bowes then asked her to appear on his Capitol Family Hour, a weekly variety show.
 Her first appearance was on November 19, 1939, the 17th anniversary of the show, and she appeared frequently on the program thereafter.

 In 1945, Sills made her professional stage debut with a Gilbert and Sullivan touring company produced by Jacob J. Shubert, playing twelve cities in the US and Canada, in seven different Gilbert and Sullivan operas.
 In her 1987 autobiography, she credits that tour with helping to develop the comic timing she soon became famous for: "I played the title role in Patience... a very funny, flaky girl. ...
 I played her as a dumb Dora all the way through....
 I found that I had a gift for slapstick humor, and it was fun to exercise it onstage."
 Sills sang in operettas for several more years.

 On July 9, 1946, Sills appeared as a contestant on the radio show Arthur Godfrey's Talent Scouts.
 She sang under the pseudonym of "Vicki Lynn", as she was under contract to Shubert.
 Shubert did not want Godfrey to be able to say he had discovered "Beverly Sills" if she won the contest (although she did not ultimately win).
 Sills sang "Romany Life" from Victor Herbert's The Fortune Teller.

+In 1948-49 Sills toured with Estelle Liebling's "Liebling Singers" ("five girls and a baritone"), performing operatic excerpts in recital with piano.